mypreview/woo-additional-terms/readme.txt

 3. Navigate to “WooCommerce” » “Settings” » “Additional Terms” tab and select the page you created in step 2.

 = Does this plugin supports WPML? =
 Yes.
-The plugin is translation-ready and has a config file to support WPML fully.
+The plugin is translation-ready and has a config file to support both WPML and Polylang plugins fully.

 = How do I get help with the plugin? =
 The easiest way to receive support is to “Create a new topic” by visiting Community Forums page [here](https://wordpress.org/support/plugin/woo-additional-terms "Woo Additional Terms Support Forum").